-Government Auditing Standards requires the auditor to perform limited procedures on the Charter School's response to the finding identified in our audit and described in the accompanying Schedule of Findings, Responses and Questioned Costs.
-The Charter School's response was not subjected to the other auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the responses.
+The Academy's response to the finding in our audit is described in the accompanying Schedule of Findings, Responses and Questioned Costs.
+The responses were not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on them.